The Butterfly Dog ~ Intelligent, Compact, Affectionate

 These playful dogs make a great addition to families.
 Kids love playing with these excitable and energetic dogs.

 Their size presents less of a threat to young people and is lacking in the intimidation department.
 Small children can easily injure these dogs, however, so they should be monitored while playing and be taught how to handle them.

 "Paps" are energetic dogs and need owners that can keep up with them.
 They tend to prefer playing to laying around and relaxing.
 While their size fits, they don’t like to assume the role of a lap dog.

 Playing with the dog will take its excessive energy down a notch, helping the dog relax.
 Playing with them will also provide the exercise the breed needs to stay healthy.

 This breed is known to be relatively vocal.
 Paps are often pretty alert and are aware of differences in their environment.

 They will bark at passersby, other dogs, the odd squirrel, and just about anything that seems unusual to them.
 This is not a recommended breed if you or a neighbor are sensitive to high volumes.

-The Papillon is a famously an intelligent breed.
+This is a famously intelligent breed.
 They are smart enough to be able to abuse a weakness in their owner if they see one.